• Skip to main content

 I think the coolest feature of Bitcoin mining is the idea of mining with “stranded energy”.
 This is a concept I hadn't heard of before getting into Bitcoin, so I'll briefly explain.

-A stranded energy source is basically a place where an energy source exists, but it's too far outside civilization to realistically be useful.
-For example, if you had a natural gas well that sat 500 miles away from any urban center or processing facility, you would have to build all the infrastructure necessary to harvest, transport, and process that gas before selling it to make money.
+A stranded energy source is basically a place where an energy source exists, but it’s too far outside civilization to realistically be useful.
+For example, if you had a natural gas deposit 500 miles away from any urban center or processing facility, you would have to build all the infrastructure necessary to harvest, transport, and process that gas before getting it to consumers.

 The same would apply to other natural energy sources I listed above, like hydropower or geothermal power.
 There are massive amounts of natural power available at these spots, but it's impractical, or not profitable to build power stations there.
 Energy dissipates over long distances, so you can't just build a hydroelectric dam in Antarctica and send the power to Europe.
 You need to be close to the energy source to use it.